OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 ## what's mmtk then?

 The [MMTk](https://www.mmtk.io/) project has been around since 2004.
 Tracing garbage collection is notoriously hard, so MMTk aims to provide a language-agnostic GC framework to do a lot of the heavy lifting.
-[Here's a short video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).
+[Here's a short, great video introduction](https://www.youtube.com/watch?v=0mldpiYW1X4).

 Through MMTk's API and bindings, you can incorporate any of several pre-existing *plans* (garbage collection algorithms - mark and sweep, semispace, etc.) into your VM, or create your own plan.
 So you can easily support various GC algorithms, as opposed to tightly coupling your VM to any chosen GC approach; and all this in any language, AND while being fast.
-It's really, really cool stuff.
+It's really, *really* cool stuff.

 It's got sturdy bindings for [OpenJDK](https://github.com/mmtk/mmtk-openjdk), [V8](https://github.com/mmtk/mmtk-v8), among others like for [Julia](https://github.com/mmtk/mmtk-julia) or [Ruby](https://github.com/mmtk/mmtk-ruby), so it clearly works with much larger virtual machines than mine.

-My reasoning behind choosing MMTk for `som-rs` was:
+My reasoning behind choosing MMTk for som-rs was:
 - I want to be able to easily switch between different GC strategies, because modularity makes me happy and so that I have the ability to evaluate the performance impact of different algorithms on my work if I want.
 - I want to *not* have to implement these GC strategies myself, since I *know* this would take me ages.
 I'm more used to [metacompilation systems](https://stefan-marr.de/papers/oopsla-larose-et-al-ast-vs-bytecode-interpreters-in-the-age-of-meta-compilation/) giving me GC for free than me implementing it myself...
 - It is written in Rust!
 The previously mentioned bindings needed to do [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface), but *we* sure don't.

 Though with regards to it not taking ages to implement, software is war[^software-is-war] and all warfare is based on deception: therefore I unfortunately deceived myself with unreasonably short time estimates.
 So this last point does not account for the fact that implementing GC did in fact take me forever (oops).
 This is a major motivation for this blog post: sharing my experience and my code, to help others get up to speed faster than I did.

 All warfare is also based on planning, so the game plan was: